Joshuajayasingh/Dell-Precision-7540-Hackintosh/README.md

 - Thunderbolt dock not detected (untested)
 - Usb-C ports dont work
 - Only one display works at a time (internal or external via Thunderbolt)
 - External monitor workaround: close lid → power on → open lid at desktop
-- BIOS resets "Enable Switchable Graphics" after boot (iGPU gets disabled)

 ---